YA Book Club Recommendations

 "Sharp and unyielding.
 I loved every page." --Rory Power, New York Times bestselling author of Wilder Girls

-For fans of Sadie comes a new story about two girls with a secret no one would ever believe, and the wild, desperate lengths they will go to protect each other from the outside world.
+For fans of Sadie comes a heart-pounding thriller about two girls with a secret no one would ever believe, and the wild, desperate lengths they will go to protect each other from the outside world.

-Jo lives in the same Appalachian town where her mother disappeared fifteen years ago.
-Everyone knows what happened to Jo's mom.
+Jo's mother disappeared fifteen years ago.
+Everyone knows what happened to her.
 She was wild, and bad things happen to girls like that.

 The thing is, no one's ever seen Jo's sister.
-So when her twin attacks a boy from town, everyone assumes that it was Jo.
-Which means Jo has to decide--does she tell the world about her sister, or does she run?
+So when she attacks a boy from town, everyone assumes that it was Jo.

 Time Travel for Love and Profit By Sarah Lariviere